Brayleys Cars Limited (’the Company’) Slavery and Human Trafficking Statement

 Reporting of Modern Slavery or Human Trafficking

-Any employees, supplier or member of the public can write, in confidence to the Managing Director or Group Human Resources Manager at our Registered Office address to raise any concern, issue or suspicion of modern slavery in any part of our business or supply chain.
+Any employees, supplier or member of the public can write, in confidence to the Chief Executive Officer or Human Resources Director at our Registered Office address to raise any concern, issue or suspicion of modern slavery in any part of our business or supply chain.
 The nature of the complaint will determine the company’s next course of action.

 Approval

-Approved by the board of directors on 23rd March 2022 and signed on its behalf by:
+Approved by the Board of Directors on the 18th June 2025 and signed on its behalf by Amro Jayousi.